-Brisdelle (paroxetine capsules) package insert.
-Roswell, GA: Sebela Pharmaceuticals, Inc. 2017 Apr.
+Brisdelle (paroxetine) capsules package insert.
+Roswell, GA: Sebela Pharmaceuticals, Inc. 2021 Sept.

 Rai D, Lee BK, Dalman C, et al. Parental depression, maternal antidepressant use during pregnancy, and risk of autism spectrum disorders: population based case-control study.
 BMJ 2013;346:f2059 doi: 10.1136/bmj.f2059.

 Hughes CW, Emslie GJ, Crismon ML.
 Texas Children's Medication Algorithm Project: update from Texas Consensus Conference Panel on Medication Treatment of Childhood Major Depressive Disorder.
 J Am Acad Child Adolesc Psychiatry 2007;46:667-686.